InspireGroupNZ/chameleon-test/NOTES.md

 THEN a new Todo item should be created
 AND the cursor should return to the <textarea>
 ```

+Low priority, the cursor can be returned via the keyboard shortcut `LEFT_SHIFT + TAB`.

+## Improvements

 ### BACKEND: Use Service Objects for `TodoItemsController`